+Yielding the right-of-way to pedestrians; stopping.
+Clarifies the duties of vehicle drivers to stop to allow pedestrians to cross highways at (i) clearly marked crosswalks, whether at mid-block or at the end of any block; (ii) any regular pedestrian crossing included in the prolongation of the lateral boundary lines of the adjacent sidewalk at the end of a block; or (iii) any intersection when the driver is approaching on a highway where the maximum speed limit is not more than 35 miles per hour.
+The bill contains technical amendments.

+02/13/18 House: Left in Transportation

+City Position: Support

+HB 471 Small businesses, new; state and local tax and regulatory exemptions.

+Patron: Reid

 State and local tax and regulatory exemptions for new small businesses.
 Exempts new small businesses from (i) payment of unemployment, sales and use, and local license taxes and (ii) certain registration and reporting requirements with the State Corporation Commission.
 The bill defines an eligible business as any business that has its principal place of business in the Commonwealth, has not been in existence for more than five years, and has fewer than six employees or has paid less than \$5,000 for the purchase or lease of business personal property, including machinery and tools and merchants' capital, since its inception.

+02/13/18 House: Left in Finance

-02/02/18 House: Subcommittee recommends passing by indefinitely (5-Y 3-N) Notes: City Position: Oppose HB 473 Virginia Public Procurement Act; use of best value contracting.
+City Position: Oppose

+HB 473 Virginia Public Procurement Act; use of best value contracting.

 Patrons: Reid and Bell, John J.

 Virginia Public Procurement Act; use of best value contracting.
 Authorizes the use of best value contracting by all public bodies.
 The bill sets forth the requirements for any procurement process that uses best value concepts.

-01/07/18 House: Referred to Committee on General Laws Notes: City Position: Support HB 493 Stormwater Local Assistance Fund; recipient of grants to use portion to pay administrative costs.
-Patron: Hodges Summary as introduced:
+02/13/18 House: Left in General Laws

+City Position: Support

+HB 493 Stormwater Local Assistance Fund; recipient of grants to use portion to pay administrative costs.

+Patron: Hodges

+Summary as introduced:

 Stormwater Local Assistance Fund; grants; administrative costs.
 Authorizes the recipient of a grant from the Stormwater Local Assistance Fund to use a portion of the grant funds to pay for reasonable administrative costs.
 The bill also allows a grant recipient to count the fair market value of administrative services as an in-kind match for as much as half of the amount of any matching funds required.
-01/30/18 House: Subcommittee recommends passing by indefinitely (7-Y 1-N) Notes: City Position: Support HB 495 Secrecy of tax information; local officials to disclose information to nongovernmental entities.
+02/13/18 House: Left in Agriculture, Chesapeake and Natural Resources City Position: Support HB 495 Secrecy of tax information; local officials to disclose information to non-governmental entities.
 Patron: Hodges Summary as passed House:

 Secrecy of tax information; authorizes localities to disclose information to third party contractors.
 Authorizes local commissioners of the revenue, treasurers, directors of finance, or other similar local officials to disclose tax information to nongovernmental entities with which their locality has contracted to provide services that assist it in the administration of refund processing or other non-audit services related to the administration of taxes.
 The bill prohibits such third party contractors from disclosing the tax information to other parties.
 Under current law, only the Department of Taxation is authorized to disclose tax information to nongovernmental entities with which it has contracted to provide services.
-02/02/18 House: Read third time and passed House BLOCK VOTE (98-Y 0-N) 02/05/18 Senate: Referred to Committee on Finance Notes: City Position: Support HB 510 Handheld personal communications device; prohibition on use while driving.
-Patron: Mullin Summary as introduced:
+02/19/18 House: Bill text as passed House and Senate City Position: Support HB 511 Child abuse or neglect; sex offenders, investigations, reports to law enforcement.
+Patron: Bell, Robert B. Summary as introduced: